-In the late afternoon we embark on an open safari-vehicle game drive that lasts into the night.
+In the late afternoon, we embark on an open safari vehicle game drive that lasts into the night.
+We pause to enjoy sundowners as the sun sets over the bushveld.
 This thrilling night game drive takes us in search of nocturnal wildlife, that would otherwise be missed.
-After our night game drive we are treated to a traditional braai (South African style barbecue) back at camp.
-At the end of our first rewarding day of game viewing in South Africa we get to fall asleep to the wild sounds of the bush.
+After our night game drive, we are treated to a traditional braai (South African style barbecue) back at camp.
+At the end of our first rewarding day of game viewing in South Africa, we get to fall asleep to the wild sounds of the bush.

 Our day starts with an early breakfast before we set off for the scenic Panorama Route.
 We drive along the impressive Blyde River Canyon stopping to admire the breathtaking views along the way.
 Then, on to Bourke's Luck Potholes, God's Window and the quaint forestry town of Graskop, where we stop for lunch (own expense).

 Descending Kowyns Pass, we make our way to Hazyview and our charming lodge, perched on stilts in the indigenous forest on the edge of the Sabie River.
 We spend the next two nights at the leafy lodge, which serves as our base for exploring the world-famous Kruger Park.